alexfernandez/librecounter/README.md

 ## Help Wanted

-The logo and the design are quite amateur;
-if you feel like it please send a pull request improving it.
+If you want the package to support your favorite feature please open a merge request.

 ## Known Limitations